 According to recent government data, the median American household income is $56,000.
 This means half of all Americans fall below this income amount and the other half falls above it.
-While this number gives a starting point, it doesn’t clearly define the income classes wherever the American household falls.
+While this number gives a starting point, it doesn’t clearly define the income class system where the American household falls.
 The CGS Team has done some research to pinpoint what determines an income class.
 Use this information to see where you fall.

 The top of all the income classes is the upper class.
 For majority’s sake, the upper class constitutes the richest 1% of the country.
 To fall within the 1%, a family needs an annual household income of $389,486, according to the Economic Policy Institute.
 This may or may not be true, if you include America as a whole.
 Celebrities alone make much more than that.